 - Non-police security staff responsible for monitoring university property

-- People/departments designated under university policy as those to whom/which crime should be reported
+- People/offices designated under university policy as those to whom/which crimes should be reported

 - University officials with significant responsibility for student and campus activities

 The function of a Campus Security Authority is to document and report, to UCCS Police, allegations of Clery Act crimes that he or she concludes were made in good faith.